Doing It on Second Life – Part 2: Functions

 Although this takes a lot of effort at times, it pays to try and align the animations to match what it is that you’re supposedly doing.
 (Not all people bother doing this, which is quite annoying.)
 MOST furniture now works with something called an AV Sitter, which means each sitter can be independently repositioned in the scene, bringing the avatar sitting on it with it.

 You can practice aligning things with normal furniture, and there are ALWAYS problems with them.
 ALWAYS.
-That’s just a headache you have to live with or do something about it if you know how, but for all this time, it has and continues to be a problem.
+That’s just a headache you have to live with, or do something about it if you know how, but for all this time, it has been and continues to be a problem.

 TOO BIG AVATAR AND TOO BIG COCK